This post may contain affiliate links.

 Your student is now ready to use Khan Academy as their complete math curriculum!

 After the first mastery challenge your child will see a screen that shows their progress and what skills still need to be mastered to complete the grade.
+Of course, as homeschool parents, YOU get to decide when a child has completed a grade, but this is a fantastic progress indicator.

 As skills are mastered, which is confirmed through the mastery challenges, the progress and skills lists are updated.